fontsource/font-files/README.md

 ## Contributing

+This repository only accepts font submissions.

-If you would like to contribute to this repository, please see the [Fontsource Contributing Guide](https://github.com/fontsource/fontsource/blob/main/CONTRIBUTING.md).
+If you would like to contribute to this repository, please see the [Contributing Guide](https://github.com/fontsource/font-files/blob/main/CONTRIBUTING.md).